AkimMunro/TempHu/README.md

 # TempHu
-A program that measures temperature and humidity on the arduino microcontroller The LCD's backlight only turns on when an object is placed in front of the ultrasonic sensor
+A program that measures temperature and humidity on the arduino microcontroller.

+The LCD's backlight only turns on when an object is placed in front of the ultrasonic sensor.

 ## Materials used
 real time clock RTC_DS3231